rafalp/Misago-Docs/docs/settings/Core.md

 Expects standard Django date format, documented [here](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#date)

+## `MISAGO_DELETE_NEW_INACTIVE_USERS_OLDER_THAN_DAYS`

+Controls how many days will Misago wait for user or admin to activate newly registered account before automatically deleting it.
+Only accounts requiring activation will be deleted.

+To disable automatic deletion of new user accounts, change this setting to 0.

 ## `MISAGO_DIALY_POST_LIMIT`

 Dialy limit of posts that may be posted from single account.
 Fail-safe for situations when forum is flooded by spam bot.
 Change to 0 to lift this restriction.